Target Professions: DO, MD, Nurse, Pharmacist, Nurse Practitioner, Physician Associate/Assistant, MBBCh, MBBS

 Book Your Simulation Sessions

-Meet Pat Cameron, your live simulated patient, and practice guiding them through surgery prep, medication safety, and heart health concerns in just 20 minutes.
+Guide Pat through surgery prep, medication safety, and heart health concerns in a 20-minute appointment.

-Meet Riley Morgan, your live simulated patient, and practice bias-aware care that addresses depression, social isolation, and fatigue in the context of weight management.
+Guide Riley using bias-aware care that addresses depression, social isolation, and fatigue in the context of weight management in a 20-minute appointment.
 Please book session 2 at least two weeks after session 1.

 Self-Study Modules and Live Group Discussion